nicklockwood/iVersion/README.md

 	@property (nonatomic, assign) float checkPeriod;

 Sets how frequently the app will check for new releases.
-This is measured in days but can be set to a fractional value, e.g. 0.5.
+This is measured in days but can be set to a fractional value, e.g. 0.5 for half a day.
 Set this to a higher value to avoid excessive traffic to your server.
 A value of zero means the app will check every time it's launched.
+As of iVersion 1.8, the default value is zero.

 	@property (nonatomic, assign) float remindPeriod;

 How long the app should wait before reminding a user of a new version after they select the "remind me later" option.
 A value of zero means the app will remind the user every launch.
 Note that this value supersedes the check period, so once a reminder is set, the app won't check for new releases during the reminder period, even if new version are released in the meantime.
+The default remind period is one day.

 	@property (nonatomic, copy) NSString *inThisVersionTitle;